-Whether you’re running a sleep-away camp, working as a counselor at a day camp, or teaching at a summer program at your school, we salute our teachers who are working with kids this summer!
-We’ve gathered some fun, exploratory resources for you to use as you plan summer fun.
-This collection of resources is ideally suited for camp counselors and other summer staff looking for fun, educational activities to include in their daily schedule, as well as resources to help seed ideas for introducing topics to campers.
+Whether you’re running a sleep-away camp, working as a counselor at a day camp, or teaching at a program at your school, we salute our teachers who are working with kids during school breaks!
+We’ve gathered some fun, exploratory resources for you to use as you plan school break fun.
+This collection of resources is ideally suited for camp counselors and other staff looking for fun, educational activities to include in their daily schedule, as well as resources to help seed ideas for introducing topics to campers.
 See a sampling from each category below.
 Find the full collection here.
 Create a free account for full access.

 In this video, children find adventure in the great outdoors!
 At Lime Hollow, the group goes letterboxing, where they follow a set of directions that leads them to a box with a rubber stamp and booklet.
 In the booklet many other names can be found of people who have found the letterbox before them!
 The group then goes geocaching, where they input coordinates into their GPS to find a “treasure box.”
 Once they find it, they sign the booklet, take something from the box and leave something new they brought for the next adventurers!

 In this activity students learn a few basic facts about the types of birds attracted to a common backyard feeder.
 If you have ever put up a seed feeder in your yard you know how interesting it can be to watch birds feed and interact with each other.
 What you may not be aware of is the fact that by watching the activity at the feeder, you are practicing one of the most basic scientific concepts, observation.